underpostnet/engine/src/client/public/nexodev/docs/references/Command Line Interface.md

 ```

-### `dockerfile-image-build` :
+### `image` :
 ```
- Usage: underpost dockerfile-image-build [options]
+ Usage: underpost image [options]

-Builds a Docker image from a specified Dockerfile with various options for naming, saving, and loading.
+Manages Docker images, including building, saving, and loading into Kubernetes clusters.

 Options:
+  --build                              Builds a Docker image using Podman,
+                                       optionally saves it as a tar archive, and loads it into a specified Kubernetes cluster (Kind, Kubeadm, or K3s).
+  --ls                                 Lists all available Underpost Dockerfile
+                                       images.
+  --rm <image-id>                      Removes specified Underpost Dockerfile
+                                       images.
   --path [path]                        The path to the Dockerfile directory.
   --image-name [image-name]            Sets a custom name for the Docker image.
   --image-path [image-path]            Sets the output path for the tar image